Florida

 Drop Boxes

-A drop box is a secure, locked structure operated by election officials where voters can deliver their absentee ballot.
-In Florida, ballot drop boxes (Secure Ballot Intake Stations) are available only during Early Voting hours.
+Secure Ballot Intake Stations are secure, locked structures operated by election officials where voters can deliver their absentee ballot.
+In Florida, Secure Ballot Intake Stations are available only during Early Voting hours.

 Early Voting